-But most importantly, they’re fun.
+But most importantly, games are fun.
 My 2-year-old asked to play some of these games over and over again.

-Below I’ve listed a few games that make a good intro to the myriad board games that are geared toward the preschool crowd (over age 3).
+Below I’ve listed a few games that make a good intro to the myriad board games that are geared toward the preschool crowd.

 This site contains affiliate links.
 That means I get a small commission if you end up buying something as a result of seeing it here.